 It was suggested that in the past a notable volume of asbestos might have been buried on the Parklands Farm site currently under development.

-Council was thanked for installing the new litter bin near the weir, although it was noted that people still discarded bag of dog mess after picking it up and failed to put it in the bin.
+Council was thanked for installing the new litter bin near the weir, although it was noted that people still discarded bags of dog mess after picking it up and failed to put it in the bin.

 Prior to the start of the meeting the Chairman informed those present of the recent sad death of former Parish Councillor Mike Pockett who had served the Council for many years including in the position of Vice-Chairman following in the footsteps of his father Robert.
 All present stood in silence in memory of Mr Pockett.
 It was noted that the funeral would take place the following Friday and Cllr & Mrs Jones would represent Council and the Management Committee.